 THE EARLY DAYS

-Royal Enfield Motorcycles were not the best-selling Classic British Motorcycles, but they were often unique & interesting.
+Royal Enfield Motorcycles were not the best-selling Classic British Motorcycles, but they were often unique and interesting.
 Like so many British Motorcycle Companies at the time, Royal Enfield started out making bicycles in 1893 as the Enfield Manufacturing Company Ltd. By 1899, they’d build their first Quadricycle with a DeDion engine.
 They added “Royal” to the Enfield name.
-In 1912 they started racing with their Royal Enfield Model 80, powered by a 770cc JAP V-twin, enjoying some success at the Isle of Man TT & Brooklands.
+In 1912 they started racing with their Royal Enfield Model 80, powered by a 770cc JAP V-twin, enjoying some success at the Isle of Man TT and Brooklands.

 WORLD WAR I & AFTER

 WWI brought rich contracts from both the British War Department and Imperial Russia for 3 different models: a 225cc two-stroke; a 425cc V-twin; and an 8hp sidecar rig with a Vickers machine gun mounted on it.
 With war’s end, Royal Enfield Motorcycles concentrated on the civilian market with a new 976cc V-twin in 1921 and their first 4-stroke single, albeit with a JAP 350cc engine.
 Saddle tanks and center-sprung girder front forks (state-of-the-art for the day, and Royal Enfield Motorcycles was one of the first to adopt it) were added in 1928.